tdulcet/Send-Msg-CLI/README.md

 * Support HTML formatted messages
 * Provide an option to automatically upload large files to an external storage service, such as [Send](https://send.vis.ee/) (provided by @timvisee, formerly Firefox Send) or [transfer.sh](https://transfer.sh)
 * Add tests
+* Support sending encrypted messages with S/MIME and PGP/MIME
 * Automatically renew the S/MIME certificate, as [certbot](https://certbot.eff.org/) does for [Let's Encrypt](https://letsencrypt.org/) certificates

 Thanks to [Daniel Connelly](https://github.com/Danc2050) for helping create the Feature comparison and test the Bash script!